“Communication- the human connection- is the key to personal and career success.”- Paul J. Meyer

 Marketing and advertising careers are dynamic and creatively challenging paths with fierce competition and keen consumer bases to manage.
 This calls for innovative promotional material that is not only edgy but also promises value.
 One of the most successful marketing campaigns, first run by the California Milk Processor Board- “Got Milk?” took California by a storm and dairy sales increased by 7% in just 1 year.
 The marketers decided to focus on the milk drinking population of California and channeled their milk consumption patterns to raise sales- “The agency fashioned a kind of deprivation strategy, showing complementary food with no milk.”
 Marketers must understand their target market thoroughly and be involved in every stage of the product lifecycle right from development to packaging to launch and promotions.
 A Brand Manager is responsible for consumer communications and identifying product gaps via consumer feedback as well as being actively involved in designing the Advertising and Marketing strategy.
 Marketers also need to be able to create public consciousness and strategically position a product in the target segment to drive sales.
 This requires intensive market research to understand consumer tastes and creativity to persuade consumers.
 Applying different strategies that resonate well with consumer perceptions, for instance how Coca-Cola employs taglines like “Open Happiness” and “Taste the Feeling” to spread a message that Coke brings happiness, can drive the success of a product.

 Communication is making big strides in the market.
 According to Burson-Marsteller Fortune Global 100 Social Media Survey, 79% of Fortune 500 companies use Twitter, Facebook, YouTube or blogs to communicate with customers.
 Brands are increasingly finding innovative ways to create more effective and engaging consumer content and thus there is a need for people who can manage those communications.
 The versatility of brands pursuing specialists to handle such roles has made Communications a highly dynamic industry with innumerable opportunities and career paths.
-Creative individuals who can analyze and interpret consumer behavior and translate consumer needs into innovative communications strategies can find countless opportunities to explore in the Communications sector.
+Creative individuals who can analyze and interpret consumer behavior and translate consumer needs into innovative communications strategies can find countless opportunities and communications jobs to explore.